TradeWithDjojo/SmartYieldSaving/tools/README.md

-# Tools – Smart Yield Saving
+# Smart Yield Saving - Tools

 This folder contains operational spreadsheets and supporting resources used for **Smart Yield Saving** modeling, simulation, and risk management.
 All files here are intended for production reference and collaborative analysis.